yegor256/blog/_drafts/reflection.md

 The tests are not a "safety net" for me anymore.
 I can't trust them.
 I modify the code and I know that I didn't break anything.
-However, the test gives me a read signal.
+However, the test gives me a red signal.
 How can I trust it if it lies in such a simple scenario?

-This coupling between the unit test `BookTest` and the class `Book` would not happen if it would not be possible to use reflection in the first place.
+This coupling between the unit test `BookTest` and the class `Book` would not happen if it was not possible to use reflection in the first place.
-If nobody would have any ability to reach the private method anyhow, the Inspector anti-pattern in unit tests would not be possible.
+If nobody had the ability to reach the private method in any way, the Inspector anti-pattern in unit tests would not be possible.

 [Of course]({% pst 2017/feb/2017-02-07-private-method-is-new-class %}),
-life would be even better if we would not have private methods.
+life would be even better if we also didn't have private methods.

 ## Factories